gtk-rs/gtk4-rs/book/src/interface_builder.md

 At least we did not lose any flexibility by using `gtk::Builder`.
 It is for example still possible to refer to custom widgets.
-Let us test this with `CustomButton` which subclasses from `gtk::Button` without additional modfications.
+Let us test this with `CustomButton` which subclasses from `gtk::Button` without additional modifications.

 <span class="filename">Filename: listings/interface_builder/2/custom_button/imp.rs</span>
 ```rust ,no_run,noplayground